djradon/public-notes/blogs.the-old-man-in-the-cave.2024-10-16-wheres-the-updates.md

 Actually, it's been closer to three weeks since my [first post](https://theoldmaninthecave.substack.com/p/lets-reboot-the-semantic-web-with-alternate-realities).

 Those ~900 words were so agonized that I'm still recovering.
 But I also wanted to focus on getting some work done that was worth writing about.
-I've been going from minus one to zero for long enough already!
+I've been going from minus one to zero for long enough already.

-But I do want dev journal to be somewhat-regular even when progress is slow.
+But I do want this dev journal to be somewhat-regular even when progress is slow.
 So I'm going to lower my standards and just publicize some learnings, goddammit.
+I'll save the over-polishing for [[blogs.carpe-noctem]]

 ## Let Me Just Open the Preferred GUI...

-I'd been composing little bits of RDF in my favorite editor, [[prdct.vscode]]
+I'd been composing little bits of RDF in my ~~favorite text editor~~ all-time-favorite tool, [[vscode|prdct.vscode]].
+I was

 ## Enter Kosmion